Secret Club: How Many Of These Secret Sabhas Do You Know?

 Raga Sudha Hall

 The sabha Naada Inbam hosts performances at this cosy hall, hidden away in the streets of Abhiramapuram.
 It’s right next to Nageshwara Park in Mylapore, and the tall creepers intertwining on the walls and leaves on the empty street will give you Autumn Leaves vibes.
-The hall as such has nothing fancy - with just the right acoustics and comfy chairs, it feels like home.
+The hall as such has nothing fancy - just the right acoustics and comfy chairs, making it feel like you're home.

 Arkay Convention Centre

 Tattvaloka is every performer’s dream stage.
-Not only is it huge, it has great acoustics, equipment, and the lighting is perfect.
-We love that the seats sort of reclines, and give us a movie-popcorn kind of vibe.
+Not only is it huge - it has great acoustics, equipment, and the lighting is perfect.
+We love that the seats sort of recline, and give us a movie-popcorn kind of vibe.
 The hall is located in the hustle and bustle of Eldams Road, but step in and it’s a different world altogether.